phetsims/phet-info/doc/accessible-preferences-quickstart-guide.md

 ### 3. Inspect components with the a11y-view

-Once you have set the component options and added descriptions to the component, use the 'a11y-view' for the sim to make sure that accessible content (i.e., the added descriptions) are displayed correctly.
+Once you have set the component options and added descriptions to the component, use the 'a11y-view' for the sim to make sure that accessible content (i.e., the added descriptions) is displayed correctly.

 ### 4. Test with a screen reader